• About

 Carrier oils are made from a whole bunch of different sources, including plants, vegetables, flowers, seeds and leaves.
 Oils can be extracted from sunflowers, avocados, olives, nuts, seeds and many, many more.

 Olive oil, for example, is extracted by a process of ‘cold press’, where the fruit of the olive is pressed and squashed to release the gorgeous oil that we all put on salads or use for light frying.
-While olive oil is mostly known for it’s culinary uses, these oils can be used for many different things including homemade moisturizers, serums and even soap!
+While olive oil is mostly known for it’s culinary uses, these oils can be used for many different things including homemade face creams and moisturizers, serums and even DIY soap!

 Long and Short Oils, what’s the difference?